 Why would I need this test?

 Your doctor might use the blood hCG test to check if you are pregnant, to confirm a positive urine hCG test or to monitor your pregnancy.
-The blood test is more sensitive than the urine test and the results can assist your doctor to work out when your baby will be born and discover whether the pregnancy is developing normally or not.
+The blood test is more sensitive than the urine test and the results can assist your doctor to work out when the baby will be born and discover whether the pregnancy is developing normally or not.

 Blood hCG tests are also used to detect or monitor the tumours that produce hCG.
 If the hCG level goes up, this suggest the tumour is getting bigger.
-If it goes down, it suggest the tumour is getting smaller.
+If it goes down, it suggests the tumour is getting smaller.

 How to prepare for this test